chmuths/mph-tally/README.md

 ## Interactive web interface

 Two interactive web pages are provided.
 Port 80 is used for convenience.
 If you run this application manually, you need to use sudo.
-But it's much more convenient to run it at startup.<br>
+But it's much more convenient to run it at startup.
-IP@/mph <br>
-IP@/tally<br>
+/ Home page
+/mph Page to drive MPH100 heads
+/tally Page to set tally lights
+/buttons Page to configure buttons

 ## REST API